resource-watch/slate/source/includes/api/_geostore.md

 ## Overview of available endpoints

-The RW APIs Geostore feature has a number of endpoints to help users interact with geostore objects.
+The Geostore API consists of a number of endpoints to help users interact with geostore objects.
 Many of them are essentially helpers to make it easy to access geometries from useful data sources, such as:

 - **Administrative areas** (countries, regions, ect.) from the [Database of Global Administrative Areas (GADM)](https://en.wikipedia.org/wiki/GADM).
 - **Protected areas** (world heritage sites, national parks, ect.) from the [The World Database on Protected Areas](https://www.protectedplanet.net/c/world-database-on-protected-areas).